 This is one of the most important buzzwords to emerge over the last decades, but what does it actually mean?
 Living sustainably relates to the environment, our ecology, thinking about the future and our own lifestyles.

 The KEI-week is aiming to organise it’s most sustainable KEI-week ever.
 As an example, our podiums work entirely from solar cells on the roof, windmills and bikes.
-In the preparation of the KEI week we also with as little paper as possible.
+In the preparation of the KEI week we try to print as little paper as possible at our office.

 A couple more examples: